fbpx

 Simple: your work order management software should come with an online payment portal, as well as an integration for a mobile terminal.

 The portal will allow payment with just a few clicks, straight from the customer’s email.
-Customers can then quickly view their bill by simply clicking the link in the email you sent (ideally, this gets sent out automatically when you marked a work order as done), with a breakdown of what they owe you and a choice to pay it straightaway if they haven’t already via your tech’s terminal.
+Customers can then quickly view their bill by simply clicking the link in the email you sent (ideally, this gets sent out automatically when you mark a work order as done), with a breakdown of what they owe you and a choice to pay it straightaway if they haven’t already via your tech’s terminal.

 This type of smooth buyer’s journey is what sets you apart as a fire and security business, offering premium service.